 So before engaging in a new agency relationship, document what you want and be sure to talk about those things when you interview prospects.

 Here are some ideas to explore:

 - What do you need the agency for now and in the future?
 Is it to tap into creativity that perhaps you are lacking on your team?
 Is it to use them as a sounding board for new ideas?
-Is it to act as a checks and balances for the procedures you have in place?
+Is it to act as checks and balances for the procedures you have in place?
 Let your agency know, so they are in the right mindset to deliver what you need.

 - Do the services they offer work for you?
 Are they cookie-cutter SEO packages or customized to your needs?
-Do they focus on strategy and ROI or just checking things off an SEO checklist?
+Do they focus on strategy and ROI or just check things off an SEO checklist?

 - What is the communication process and client management like?
 How do they keep you updated?
-How do they choose what to work on first and how do they keep the project moving along?
+How do they choose what to work on first, and how do they keep the project moving along?

 - How will they define results?
 The idea of what the results are may evolve and change over the course of the engagement, but it’s important to understand the expectations.
 It’s the agency’s job to understand what results are expected, and then use education to set the tone for a more realistic approach if they are too “pie in the sky.”

 - What did you like in your past agency relationships?
 What didn’t you like?
 What would you like to see more of?

 After you’ve given some thought to these, know what and when you’re willing to compromise.
 No business relationship is 100% perfect.
 Know the things you are willing to let go of to get those other things you’ve prioritized as important.

 Regardless of which agency you choose to work with, poorly managed SEO projects can hurt the relationship.
 I suggest reading this article to help ensure your project runs smoothly: